Melioidosis & Whitmore’s Disease Lawsuit | 2025 Latest Updates

 • Wisconsin – Baraboo, Beaver Dam, Richland Center, and Superior

-• Limit your contact with the bottle as you double-bag the product in Ziploc bags and place it in a small cardboard box and return it to a Walmart store.
-Do not throw it away in the regular trash.
+If you purchased the recalled Better Homes and Gardens Essential Oil Infused Aromatherapy Room Spray, you should stop use immediately, double-bag the product in Ziploc bags, place it in a small cardboard box, and return it to a Walmart store.
+Do not throw it away in regular trash.
+Wash all linens that were sprayed, wipe down surfaces with undiluted Pine-Sol or similar disinfectant, and seek medical attention if you have symptoms.

 Evidence needed to support a lawsuit may include medical records confirming the diagnosis, documentation of the source of exposure (such as a contaminated product or environment), expert testimony linking the exposure to the disease, and any records of negligence or failure to warn by the responsible parties.